amir-zeldes/UD_Hebrew/README.md

 # Structure

-**TODO**: update token numbers once stabilized

 This directory contains a corpus of sentences annotated using Universal Dependencies annotation.
-The corpus comprises 115,535 tokens (158,855 words) and 6,216 sentences, taken from the `Ha'aretz` newspaper.
+The corpus comprises 115K tokens (158K words) and 6,216 sentences, taken from the `Ha'aretz` newspaper.
 The trees were manually annotated into phrase-structure trees, and then semi-automatically converted into Universal Dependencies.